 Ashley James is clinical lead at IPRS Health and a PhD candidate at Manchester Metropolitan University.
 He is a rising star of the profession and regularly acts as a media spokesperson for MSK issues.
 It is in part from his experiences with journalists and the wider media that he has developed an interest in ‘Reforming Influence’.
 This is the name of Ash’s team’s chapter of the Manifesto for Reform which Ash will be presenting on day one of the conference then inviting scrutiny from the ever critical audience as well as Chief AHP Officer at NHS England; Suzanne Rastrick!

-Suzanne has long been a champion of AHPs exerting their influence and has therefore been very supportive of #TheBigRs since its inception.
+Alison has long been a champion of AHPs exerting their influence so has been very supportive of #TheBigRs since it came to her attention!
 It is a great honour to have her as the invited critic of the ‘Reforming Influence’ chapter of the Manifesto for Reform.
-Suzanne is bound have plenty to say about how to sharpen and then implement the policy proposals, a must see of Day 1!
+Alison is bound have plenty to say about how to sharpen and then implement the policy proposals, a must see of Day 1!

 Dr Giles Hazan is a GP with special interest in MSK medicine with the Sussex MSK Partnership in Brighton.
 He also has a history in clinical commissioning as clinical lead for MSK commissioning at High Wealds, Lewes and Havens CCG.